ree-ma-thakur/devTinder/readme.md

 - DATA Sanitizing - Add API validation for each field
 - Install validator
 - Explore validator library funcation and Use vlidator funcs for password, email, photoURL

+# Encrypting Passwords

+- Validate data in Signup API
+- Install bcrypt package
+- Create PasswordHash using bcrypt.hash & save the user is excrupted password
+- Create login API
+- Compare passwords and throw errors if email or password is invalid